rust-lang/this-week-in-rust/drafts/2016-12-20-this-week-in-rust.md

 # Crate of the Week

-This week, sadly no crate was nominated.
+This week's Crate of the Week is [ruru](https://github.com/d-unseductable/ruru), a wrapper around Ruby's C-API.
+Thanks to [turboladen](https://users.rust-lang.org/users/turboladen) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!

 [submit_crate]: https://users.rust-lang.org/t/crate-of-the-week/2704